yplog/jourst/README.md

 This project has been developed to better understand the Rust programming language and to learn the basic concepts in this language practically.

 This is a simple command line-based todo management application.
 With this application, you can record tasks, view the task list, mark tasks as completed, and perform deletion operations.
-It is designed with a simple and user-friendly interface.

 ## Features